Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would prrint a script that changes the mode of user to olleh hello
+I would print my_dir that permit rwx--x--r